suominen/kerb-sts/README.md

 3. sudo pip install kerb-sts --ignore-installed six
 4. deactivate
 5. sudo ln -s ~/kerb-sts/bin/kerb-sts /usr/local/bin/kerb-sts

+### MacOS Sierra
+0. You will need to update your version of Python to 2.7.12+; Homebrew is the easiest method.
+1. You will also need to install/update the XCODE Development Extensions 1a. sudo xcode-select install
+2. You can then just run sudo pip install kerb-sts

 ### Windows
 0. Install [Python] (https://www.python.org/downloads/)